💀3.15💀 iLL3aT’s Cold Skeleton Warriors/Archers/Mages ❆ League Starter ❆ All Content ❆

-Frost Bomb (Optional): This is a skill used to proc both exposure (-25% elemental resistance) and elemental equilibrium (-50% elemental resistance, “EE”).
+Frost Bomb (Optional but no longer recommended): This is a skill used to proc both exposure (-15% elemental resistance) and elemental equilibrium (-50% elemental resistance, “EE”).
 The first part of the skill, about four seconds of pulses, applies the exposure, and the explosion itself applies EE in its radius.
 The skill in this comes from having the explosion occur right after the boss becomes vulnerable so that it is also hit by one pulse of exposure.
 For mobile bosses, this may be a challenge so it may be better to drop the exposure and just focus on elemental equilibrium via an easier skill – Armageddon brand.
 Frost bomb does not usually allow for EE due to being a cold skill, but we have fully converted it to a fire skill by the keystone, avatar of fire at the cost of two skill points.

 Left Click: Patch 3.10 allowed for the binding of an instant skill to the left mouse button, casting it off cooldown while allowing the player to run without interruptions.
 I personally like bone armor (from Bone Barrier) here, but other alternatives include enduring cry, convocation, or phase run.